DepsHubHQ/depshub/docs/src/content/docs/what-is-depshub.md

 **DepsHub** is a single-binary open source dependency management tool that helps to keep your dependencies tidy.

-It scans all the dependencies in your project, finds the most common mistakes, such as inconsistent versions, unused dependencies, unmaitained packages, security vulnerabilities, etc., and helps you fix them.
+It scans all the dependencies in your project, finds inconsistent versions, unused dependencies, unmaintained packages, security vulnerabilities, etc., and helps you fix and prevent them.

 It's designed to be used both locally and in CI/CD pipelines, supporting [multiple](/misc/supported) languages and package managers.